Skip Navigation Links www.nws.noaa.gov

 Surface Marine Data Types

+While CLS America is the primary distributor of DBUOY data, some come also from Canada.
 NWSTG transfers data to NDBC for data processing and quality control before passing them to users.
-Drifting buoy reports come to and are distributed by ARGOS.
-If flagged for deficiency, check bulletins in FADD SSVX(02-08) KARS and SSVX02 LFPW (from France).
+If flagged for deficiency, check bulletins in FADD SSVX0[2-8] KARS and SSVX02 LFPW (from France).
 Then check with TOC Tech Control.

 Flow path: GTS data from many sites worldwide such as WAL => NWSTG -- TNC => CCS